Antidepressant medication

 Taking the medication

-It can take several weeks, or even a few months, after the first dose of medication before it has an effect.
+It can take several weeks, or even a few months, after the first dose of medication before it has an effect1.
 It is a good idea to check in with your doctor over time to discuss how you are feeling, and if you have any concerns.

 Coming off the medication

-When medication starts working and you feel better it can be tempting to stop taking it.
+Sometimes the medication does work, and you feel better.
+In that case, it can be tempting to stop taking it.
 Like people with diabetes or high blood-pressure, some people with depression and anxiety-related disorders need to take medication on an ongoing basis to ensure the depression or anxiety doesn’t return.
+However, others find that with ongoing psychological support or having learned new ways of coping with situations, they no longer need to take antidepressants regularly.

-Risks and side effects of antidepressant medication
+• Risks and side effects of antidepressant medication

 • Diarrhoea or constipation